Reducing Caravan Sway

 A vehicle’s ‘towing capacity’ does not relate to its ability to support a trailer.
 It relates to its ability to restart on a hill, etc. It’s about engine torque, gearing, its ability to support the tow ball weight, the strength of drive shafts etc. In effect, it is what that vehicle can pull where – on the end of a rope.

-Reducing travel trailer sway – loading – Avoid locating heavy stuff behind the axle/s.
+Reducing caravan sway – loading – Avoid locating heavy stuff behind the axle/s.

 Avoid travelling with filled water tanks unless they are close to centrally mounted.
-Or unless the travel trailer builder advises otherwise.
+Or unless the caravan builder advises otherwise.